IamFaizy4/Practice-Web/README.md

 # WEb-Designing

-This repo contains the code of simple  we designs
+This repo contains the code of simple web designs